Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychtoolboxKernelDriver.md

 [PsychtoolboxKernelDriver](PsychtoolboxKernelDriver) - A low level support driver for Apple OS-X

 The [PsychtoolboxKernelDriver](PsychtoolboxKernelDriver) (PKD) is a [MacOS](MacOS)-X kernel extension (a
 kext).
-It currently should fully work with AMD/ATI Radeon graphics cards
+It currently should somewhat work with AMD/ATI Radeon graphics cards
-of the X1000 series, as well as the HD2000 series up to the most recent
+of the X1000 series, as well as the HD2000 series up to the AMD RX 400 "Polaris"
-AMD graphics cards, iow. anything released since around the year 2006.
+graphics cards.
+Some recent Polaris gpu's and all Vega gpu's and later models
+are unsupported at the moment.

 On [NVidia](NVidia) cards, only beamposition queries for high precision timestamping
 are supported.
-Intel graphics chips are not supported.
+Intel graphics chips are mostly not supported.

 The driver needs to be manually installed by a user with administrator
 privileges and provides a few special services to PTB-3, ie., PTB's